Updated August 18, 2019.

 - CC Dashboard is a web-based, full-cycle customer relationship management software database application.
 The maximum estimate in the chart includes the cost of CC Dashboard for three users (approximately $619 per user per year, subject to increase by the vendor), four CAD keys, and five computers.

 - You must have a broadband Internet connection for access to the franchisor’s extranet and other programs.

 - Renewing franchisees and buyers of existing California Closets businesses will also incur a one-time charge to convert their existing customer database to the CC Dashboard application.
 The franchisor estimates that this conversion will cost from $500 to $3,000.
 The owner of the source code for CC Dashboard will bill you directly for the conversion charge.

-8. Motor Vehicle: $3,000 to $30,000 per van
+8. Motor Vehicle: $15,000 to $40,000

-- You will need at least one van for the franchised business.
+- You will need at least one van for the Franchised Business.
 The van must bear decals and be equipped and designed in accordance with the franchisor’s standards and specifications.

 - If you elect to lease rather than purchase the van, your initial costs will likely be less than shown in the chart.

 - The maximum estimate above is for two vans.